WhatsApp case raises question if firms can even comply with SEC rules, commissioners say

 In 2017, it employed a system that could be used to record employees' business-related text messages.
 Three years later, it gave them firm-issued phones and other devices and encouraged them to use those for both business and personal matters.

 Even with those precautions and others, Qatalyst eventually discovered that some employees had breached its ban on off-channel communications.
-It then reported the violations with the SEC and worked with regulators to correct the deficiencies.
+It reported the violations to the SEC and worked with regulators to correct the deficiencies.

 Despite all that, Uyeda and Peirce note, Qatalyst is being censured.
-They said the case shows nothing short of perfection will satisfy the SEC.
+They said the case shows the SEC will be satisfied with nothing short of perfection.

 "If we assess reasonableness based on whether policies and procedures always are being followed, firms will never escape our enforcement net," Uyeda and Peirce wrote.
 "People are not perfect and so compliance will not be perfect — even at a firm that tries as hard as Qatalyst.
 Firing up our enforcement machinery every couple years to haul the industry in for headline-making penalties will not make people perfect, so firms will continue to discover violations of firm policies."